See KnownOsIssuesDev for discussion of this topic.

 for more information.

 - First, you need to make sure that the PPSKit mods have been applied to your kernel.
-See PPSKit Implementation Status to see which is the right version of the kit for your system.
+The actual PPSKit patches themselves are available at https://www.kernel.org/pub/linux/daemons/ntp/PPS/.

 - Second, if you're still having problems, make sure that the